Eyal708/Decision-Tree/README.md

 # Diseases Diagnoser
-Code foR diagnosing diseased based on a decision tree.
+Code for diagnosing diseased based on a decision tree.